Thomasjkeel/jsmetrics/docs/statement.rst

 ==============
 Why jsmetrics?
 ==============
-The planet's jet streams are complex and not well defined at any one scale (:ref:`what are jet streams <What are jet streams?>`), and as such there have are a wide range of metrics, algorithms and statistics which have been employed in research to help identify and characterise them.
+The planet's jet streams are complex and not well defined at any one scale (see :ref:`what are jet streams <What are jet streams?>`), and as such there have are a wide range of metrics, algorithms and statistics which have been employed in research to help identify and characterise them.
 However, it has been generally quite difficult to reconcile various types of information provided by different techniques.
 The motivation for this package was thus to standardise the most common methods developed for